skudlur/skudlur.github.io/content/posts/why_i_use_emacs.md

 ## How I plan to use emacs in the coming years?

-I will use emacs for latex and org documentation during my graduate program as I am quite comfortable at using it now.
+I will use emacs for latex and org documentation during my graduate program as I am quite comfortable using it now.
 If you like Obsidian, I am sure you will love org-mode even more (but that is given, you have learned to use emacs).
 I would like to explore the feature of using emacs as a standalone window manager (proper neckbeard stuff right here).

 ## Should you use emacs?